guidepup/guidepup.dev/docs/api/class-screenreader-cursor.md

 ## screenReaderCursor.next([options]) {#screenreader-cursor-next}

-Move the screen-reader cursor to the next location.
+Move the screen reader cursor to the next location.

 **Parameters:**